 We take advance payments by Visa or Mastercard.
 Reservation can be only taken with a valid credit card, unfortunately we do not offer pay on the day options.

 You will need to be 21 with a valid international driving licence to drive on the road and over 18 if you drive on the track only, if you are below this age you can take a ride as a passenger, the instructor will drive for you.

 Yes but the only model that take passenger is the Ferrari California which is a 2 + 2 car.

 No all our test drives are accompanied by an instructor.

-Yes it is possible to drive super cars on the Modena circuit, however most of our “normal” test drives are on the public roads.
+Yes it is possible to drive super cars on the Modena circuit, we also organise test drive on public road and a mixture of both.

 We would not call them “factories”.
 We visit a selection of small scale producers, often family owned, where they still make artisan products.
 Most of our partners are POD producers of cheese, ham, vinegar, olive oil, and wine.
 When possible we visit organic producers.

 As far we are concerned we can organise the food tour from any of these towns, it is worth considering that the producers are in the country site and you will need time to visit them at least one full day.
 It is recommended to arrive at least the night before and be able to leave the following morning to see the parmesan production.
 We leave from Modena at 8.30 am, Bologna 7.30 am and from Parma at 8.30 am.